klaro-org/klaro-js/README.md

 ## Troubleshooting

-Do you have problems using Klaro?
+Do you have problems using Orejime?
 If so, we want to know it!
 Just open an issue here and if possible provide the following information to us:

-* The website on which Klaro is installed (if possible)
+* The website on which Orejime is installed (if possible)
 * The config file you're using (a link is sufficient)
-* The version of Klaro that you're using (you can get this by opening the developer tools of your browser, going to the "Console" tab and typing `klaro.version()` in the JS console.)
+* The version of Orejime that you're using (you can get this by opening the developer tools of your browser, going to the "Console" tab and typing `orejime.version()` in the JS console.)